GuillaumeSeren/learning-polish/notes.md

 Oni państwa nie szanują - they do not respect you Dzień dobry, kogo panie szukają - hello who are you looking for Czy panie sprzedażą parasole - do you sell umbrellas

+Dzień dobry, kogo panie szukają - good morning who are you looking for Pani robi dobre jedzenie - you are making good food Czy mówi panie po angielsku - do you speak English
+Tak widzę panią - yes I can see you
+Czy ja panów znam - do I know you
+Oni państwa nie szanują - they do not respect you
+Tak widzę panią - Yes I see you
+On pani nie pamięta - he does not remember you
+Kogo państwo szukają who are you looking for
+Oni państwa wspierają - they are supporting you
+Co państwo robią - what are you doing